 A word about worksheets

 I’m going to be honest about this one.
 As a teacher, I found it all too easy to print off copies for a class of 27 children.
-While I worked with one child, the rest of the class was busy completing work in their workbook.
-I am also going to be honest when I say that I believe worksheets to be just that—busy work.
-Not true learning work.
-They make for great fillers for extra practice – but not front-line, honest-to-goodness hands-on learning experiences—even if children use their hands to fill them in.
+While I worked with one student, the rest of the class was busy completing work in their workbook.
+I believe worksheets to be just that—busy work.
+They make great fillers for extra practice but not front-line, honest-to-goodness hands-on learning experiences—even if children use their hands to fill them in.

-Further, when modified, some worksheets can be very much hands-on (I’ll explain below).
+Further, when modified, some worksheets can be very much hands-on (I explain below).

-I would like you to keep in mind that if you’re going to use worksheets, no matter how they are used, that you keep them to a minimum.
-Use them as a compliment to learning, but never as a first-time learning tool.
+If you use worksheets, keep them to a minimum.
+Use them to compliment learning, but never as a first-time learning tool.

-When planning a learning activity, always ask yourself: How similar is this to real life?
+Always ask yourself when planning a learning activity: How similar is this to real life?

 If you’re not convinced, ask yourself these questions: How often do I pull out a worksheet to practice something new?
 When I learned to knit, did I use a worksheet before picking up the needles?
-When I learned to cook, did I fill out pages of worksheets before I cut up the ingredients?
-When I learned the social skills for dining at a restaurant, did I fill out worksheets to prepare for the experience?
+When I learned to cook, did I fill out worksheet pages before cutting up the ingredients?
+When I discovered the social skills for dining at a restaurant, did I fill out worksheets to prepare for the experience?

 Suggestions for alternatives to worksheets

-- The opposite of busy-work is hands-on.
-If you offer your child opportunities to discover, manipulate, and question the materials of his world, you are going to see true learning.
-You don’t need to have proof on a piece of blackline paper to know that your child is acquiring new skills and knowledge.
+- The opposite of busy work is hands-on.
+If you offer a child opportunities to discover, manipulate, and question the materials of their world, you will see authentic learning.
+You don’t need proof on a blackline paper to know that a child is acquiring new skills and knowledge.
 When planning an activity, think about how you can make it as hands-on as possible.

 - Offer choices.
 Worksheets offer no choice at all.
 The directions are given, and the child is expected to follow them.
-But, with hands-on projects and activities, the children can be given choices.
-Ex: “Do you want to create a graph or draw a picture of your science results?”
+But, with hands-on projects and activities, children can be given choices.
+E.g., “Do you want to create a graph or draw a picture of your science results?”

-- Use worksheets in accordance with manipulatives.
-Worksheets can be super recording tools when used side-by-side with manipulatives.
-If your child is learning to add, you can use manipulative tools to help solve the equation.
-If learning about “more” and “less” – use manipulatives to go along with the problem.
+- Use worksheets with manipulatives.
+Worksheets can be great recording tools when used alongside manipulatives.
+If the child is learning to add, you can use manipulative tools to help solve the equation.
+If learning about “more” and “less,” use manipulatives to go along with the problem.
 You don’t need to purchase fancy manipulatives.
-Use blocks, toys, utensils you already have available.
+Use blocks, toys, and utensils you already have available.

 - Make learning as true-to-life as possible.
-If you’re going to teach colors, work with colors, touch colors, play with colorful fabrics.
+If you’re going to teach colors, work with colors, touch colors, and play with colorful fabrics.
 Tracing the names of colors and then coloring in booklets full of color worksheets offer very little value to a child.
-Keep those worksheets for when you’re sitting in a waiting room and you need to keep your child busy.
-Might as well be learning while waiting.
+Keep those worksheets for when you need to keep a child busy.

-- Remember to always incorporate your child’s dominate intelligence and learning style into an activity.
-If your child is more of a kinesthetic learner, let him move and dance in the shapes he is learning.
-If your child is a visual learner, allow him to take photographs of all the shapes he finds in the house.
-If your child is music smart, let him compose a short tune describing the shapes.
-By building on your child’s learning style and including some new approaches from the other categories, you are most likely going to target some therapy goals at the same time.
-Kinesthetic learning tips are wonderful for reinforcing physio, while verbal-lingustic tips will help you include speech & language objectives.
-You can learn more about dominant intelligences and learning style here.
+- Incorporate the child’s dominant intelligence and learning style into an activity.
+If the child is a kinesthetic learner, let them move and dance in the shapes they are learning.
+If the child is a visual learner, allow them to take photographs of shapes they find.
+If the child is “music smart,” let them compose a short tune describing the shapes.
+By building on a child’s learning style and including some new approaches from the other categories, you will most likely target some therapy goals simultaneously.
+Kinesthetic learning tips are wonderful for reinforcing physio, while verbal-linguistic tips will help include speech and language objectives.
+Learn more about dominant intelligences and learning styles here.

-Do you use worksheets in your homeschool day?
-How do you modify them?
+Do you use worksheets?
 How do you make the best use of them?